Manager Magazin

-Manager Magazin (stylized as manager magazin) is a German monthly business magazine focusing on business, finance and management based in Hamburg, Germany.
+Manager Magazin (stylized as manager magazin) is a German monthly business magazine focusing on business, finance and management based in Hamburg.

 History and profile

 Manager Magazin was first published on 1 November 1971.
 It is part of the Spiegel Group which also owns Der Spiegel among others.

 The magazine is based in Hamburg and is published monthly by the Manager Magazin Verlagsgesellschaft.
-Since 1986 Gruner + Jahr has a 24.9 percent share in the publisher of the magazine.
+Since 1986, Gruner + Jahr has a 24.9 percent share in the publisher of the magazine.
 The other owner of its publishing house is the Spiegel Group.
-As of 2013 Steffen Klusmann was the editor-in-chief of the monthly.
+As of 2024, Isabell Hülsen was the editor-in-chief of the monthly and its news website.

 Manager Magazin has a liberal stance.
 The magazine targets professional decision makers and managers in Germany.
 It covers business news, related data and background information concerning all economic areas.
 The online edition of the monthly was launched in 1998.
-The magazine has a lifestyle supplement, Splendid, which covers articles on fashion, beauty, and living sections.
-Splendid, a 52-page lifestyle supplement, was started in 2014 and from 2015 its frequency became quarterly.

-The magazine publishes several ranking lists, including good companies and the richest Germans.
+The magazine publishes several ranking lists, including good companies and the 500 richest Germans.
 The former list was started in 1987.

-From 2004 to 2008 the Polish edition of the magazine, Manager Magazin - Edycja Polska, was published in Poland.
+From 2004 to 2008, the Polish edition of the magazine, Manager Magazin – Edycja Polska, was published in Poland.

+The Manager Magazin publishing company also publishes Harvard Business Manager as the German licensed edition of the American Harvard Business Review.

 Circulation

-In 1999 Manager Magazin sold 125,200 copies.
-Its circulation was 129,888 copies in 2009.
-The monthly had a circulation of 113,774 copies in 2010.
-Its total circulation was 109,222 copies in 2011.
+In 2025, Manager Magazin sold 88,793 copies.